PX4/PX4-Devguide/en/setup/dev_env_windows_cygwin.md

     * Shells:bash-completion

     > **Note** Do not select as many packages as possible which are not on this list, there are some which conflict and break the builds.

+1. **WIP**
+    The reason to start all the development tools through the prepared batch scripts is they preconfigure the starting program to use the local, portable Cygwin environment inside the toolchain's folder.

+    locally set environmental variables to configure the `PATH`, `HOME` and workspace root directory `PX4_DIR`

 1. Add necessary **python packages** to your setup
     * Open the Cygwin toolchain console and run